ZhangZhe030201/FutureKE/README.md

-# FutureIE: A Large-Scale Dataset for Fine-Grained Entity and Relation Extraction from Future Work Sentences
+# FutureKE: Fine-Grained Knowledge Entity and Relation Extraction from Future Work Sentences in Scientific Papers

 This is the official repository for the dataset and code accompanying the paper:

-**"FutureIE: A Large-Scale Dataset for Fine-Grained Entity and Relation Extraction from Future Work Sentences"**
+**"FutureKE: Fine-Grained Knowledge Entity and Relation Extraction from Future Work Sentences in Scientific Papers"**

 FutureIE investigates future work sentences (FWS) in scientific papers and organizes them into a structured resource for frontier-oriented analysis.
 Based on NLP conference papers from 1952 to 2025, the project combines future work sentence recognition and entity temporal novelty analysis.

 ---

-## 📚 FutureIE
+## 📚 FutureKE

-FutureIE is constructed from NLP conference papers collected from ACL-related venues.
+FutureKE is constructed from NLP conference papers collected from ACL-related venues.
 The corpus integrates:

 - **73,285 papers** with metadata and full text from [The ACL OCL Corpus](https://github.com/shauryr/ACL-anthology-corpus) (Shaurya Rohatgi, 2022) . covering **1952–2022**